 I cannot speak with knowledge about how GC Services affects your credit report.
 However, I can tell you from my experience of several years practicing law as a traffic ticket attorney I have never once heard any of my clients or potential clients who paid GC Services complain about a negative impact on their credit report.

-So, to recap: if your tickets are older than 5 years old, the DMV will purge the hold for you when you go to get your license back.
+So, to recap: if your ticket is older than 5 years old, the DMV will purge the hold for you when you go to get your license back.